The 2L1S/1L2S Degeneracy for Two Microlensing Planet Candidates Discovered by the KMTNet Survey in 2017: Resolving the Degeneracy

+The 2L1S solution predicts a lens-source relative proper motion of $4.7\pm0.6\,{\rm mas\,yr^{-1}}$.
+Thus, if a thirty-meter class telescope made observations a decade after the event and the relative proper motion of the source and lens were measured to be significantly different from 2L1S value, that would rule out that solution.
+On the other hand, if the proper motion were consistent with the 2L1S value, that would tend to support the planetary solution but would not be definitive.
+Note that such a measurement (as always) requires that the lens (or a companion to the lens) be luminous.
+However, the short timescale of this event favors low-mass lenses, which might fail this condition.

-In contrast, for KMT-2017-BLG-0962, we obtained almost identical values of the $F_{\rm S}$, and the predicted lens-source relative proper motion is quite typical.
-Thus, for this event, high-resolution follow-up observations would not be helpful for resolving the degeneracy.
+In contrast, for KMT-2017-BLG-0962, we obtained almost identical values of the $F_{\rm S}$ (see Table \ref{table:0962}).
+Thus, for this event, the measurement of the baseline object using higher-resolution follow-up observations would not be helpful for resolving the degeneracy.